Analyzing Approximate Value Iteration Algorithms: Finding fixed points of set-valued maps and Abstract Dynamic Programming

 where $diam(Tx) \le D$ for every $x \in \mathbb{R}^d$.
 Recall that $0 < \alpha < 1$ is the contraction parameter of the set-valued map $T$.
 We consider two possible cases. \\ \textit{\textbf{Case 1. $2D \le (1-\alpha) \rho(x_{n+k}, \hat{x}_{n+k})$ :}} In this case, it can be shown that

 \textit{\textbf{Case 2. $2D > (1-\alpha) \rho(x_{n+k}, \hat{x}_{n+k})$ :}} In this case, it can be shown that

 We conclude the following:

-It follows from the above inequality and $(AF2)$ that (\ref{fp_fp}) satisfies assumption $(A5)$.
+It follows from the above inequality and $(AF2)$ that (\ref{fp_fp}) satisfies assumption $(A4)$.
 Hence, we get that $\{x_n\}_{n \ge 0}$ is bounded almost surely (stable).

 Since the iterates are stable, it follows from \textit{[Theorem 2, Chapter 6,\cite{Aubin}]} that every limit point of (\ref{fp_fp}) is an equilibrium point of the set-valued map $x \mapsto Tx - x$.
 In other words, if $x^*$ is a limit point of (\ref{fp_fp}), then $0 \in Tx^* - x^*$, \textit{i.e.,} $x^* \in Tx^*$.
-Hence we have shown that every limit point of (\ref{fp_fp}) is a fixed point of the set-valued map $T$.

-\end{proof}$\\$ \begin{remark} It is assumed that $T$ is of bounded diameter, see $(AF1)$.
-The primary task of this assumption is in showing the almost sure boundedness of (\ref{fp_fp}).
-Specifically, it is used to show that $(A5)$ is satisfied.
+Hence we have shown that every limit point of (\ref{fp_fp}) is a fixed point of the set-valued map $T$. $\blacksquare$ \end{proof}$\\$ \begin{remark} It is assumed that $T$ is of bounded diameter, see $(AF1)$.
+This assumption is primarily required to show the almost sure boundedness of (\ref{fp_fp}).
+Specifically, it is used to show that $(A4)$ is satisfied.
 Depending on the problem at hand, one may wish to do away with this ``bounded diameter'' assumption.
-For example, we may have $\sup \limits_{n \ge 0} diam(Tx_n) < \infty$ a.s., then the bounded diameter assumption can be dispensed with.
+For example, if we have $\sup \limits_{n \ge 0} \ diam(Tx_n) < \infty$ a.s. instead, the bounded diameter assumption can be dispensed with.

 Since $T$ is Marchaud, it is point-wise bounded, \textit{i.e.,} $\sup \limits_{z \in Tx} \lVert z \rVert \le K(1 + \lVert x \rVert)$, where $K >0$.
 In other words, $diam(Tx) \le 2 K(1 + \lVert x \rVert)$.
-In theory, the point-wise boundedness of $T$ allows for unbounded diameters, \textit{i.e.,} $diam(Tx) \uparrow \infty$ as $\lVert x \rVert \uparrow \infty$.
+In principle, the point-wise boundedness of $T$ does allow for unbounded diameters, \textit{i.e.,} $diam(Tx) \uparrow \infty$ as $\lVert x \rVert \uparrow \infty$.
 Our bounded diameter assumption prevents this scenario from happening.
-In applications that use ``approximate operators'', it is often reasonable to assume that the errors (due to approximations) are bounded.
+In applications that use ``approximation operators'', it is often reasonable to assume that the errors (due to approximations) are bounded.
 Then the ``associated set-valued map'' is naturally of bounded diameter.
-The reader is referred to Section~\ref{sec_avi} for an example of this setting. \end{remark}$\\$
+The reader is referred to Section~\ref{sec_avi} for an example of this setting. \end{remark}